technik-gegg/OctoPrint-Smuff/README.md

 ![Marlin Extruder Configuration](extras/Terminal-Commands.jpg)

 As you may have spotted in the picture, there are some convenience commands such as Servo open/close.
-The (pseudo) GCode for this is *@SMuFF SERVO 1 1* for closing and *@SMuFF SERVO 1 0* for opening the servo.
+The (pseudo) GCode for this is *@SMuFF SERVOCLOSE* for closing and *@SMuFF SERVOOPEN* for opening the servo.

-**Important:** Remove the bowden tube from the hotend before you do this.
+>**Important:** Remove the bowden tube from the hotend before you do this.

 If your scripts are set up correctly, the tool changing will end up with filament sticking out at the end of the bowden tube.
 The length of the filament sticking out is supposed to be the length of your hotend (more or less the distance from inlet/fitting to nozzle).

 ## Marlin setup (IMPORTANT!)

-In order to make it all play well together with Marlin, you have to modify some settings in your firmware, recompile and flash it to your printer.
+In order to make SMuFF and plugin play well together with Marlin, you have to modify some settings in your firmware, recompile and flash it to your printer.
-If you haven't updated your firmware to Marlin 2.0.x yet, this might be the right moment to do this.
+>If you haven't updated your firmware to **Marlin 2.0.x** yet, this might be the right moment to do this.

 First of all, you need to tell your Marlin it's a multi extruder setup by defining the number of tools used: